2023 Best Value Allied Health Professions Schools in Missouri

 Missouri State undergraduate students pay an average of $8,294 in in-state tuition and fees each year.
 The average amount in student loans that allied health majors at Missouri State take out is $28,500.

-The average tuition and fees for an in-state undergraduate at SCC are $5,190 a year.
+In-state tuition fees for undergraduate students at SCC are $5,190 per year.

 Full Allied Health Professions at St Charles Community College Report